hyperledger-archives/avalon/BUILD.md

    4. Wait for the listener to start.
 You should see the message `TCS Listener started on port 1947`
    5. To run the Demo testcase, open a new terminal, Terminal 2
+2. For Docker-based builds:
+   1. Follow the steps above for ["Docker-based Build and Execution"](#dockerbuild)
-2. For Docker-based builds, Terminal 1 is running `docker-compose` and Terminal 2 is running the "tcf" Docker container shell from the previous build steps
+   2. Terminal 1 is running `docker-compose` and Terminal 2 is running the "tcf" Docker container shell from the previous build steps
 3. In Terminal 2, run `cd $TCF_HOME/tests`
-4. In Terminal 2, use this command to run the Demo test:
+4. In Terminal 2, use this command to run the `Demo.py` test:
    ```
    python3 Demo.py --input_dir ./json_requests/ \
            --connect_uri "http://localhost:1947" work_orders/output.json